MrIdrisAbdulrahman/certified-aws-devops-professional/01-sdlc-automation/jenkins.md

 # Jenkins on AWS

-- Jenkins is an open source CICD tool
+- Jenkins is an open source CI/CD tool
 - It can replace CodeBuild, CodePipeline and CodeDeploy
 - It must be deployed in master/slave configuration.
 This would require Multi-AZ deploy on EC2
 - All projects must have a `Jenkinsfile` for configuration, similar to `buildspec.yml`